« Pussy's Nerdy Younger Sister | Main | Hit It Again, Sam »

 Learn to say this in one breath and repeat it to friends and acquaintances.
 Your procreation will soar as people discover how cool you are.
 Back to the review:

-First off, Choc gently prises your ears open with Resurrection industrielle.
+First off, Choc gently prises your ears open with Industrial Resurrection.
 Imagine listening to the world's biggest glass harp being played inside a Tibetan monastery's boiler room and you'll get the idea.

 The third track, Chaos Indus-nat, finds us among leaking pipes, their echoing drips slowly increasing in frequency until we stumble upon a hard-working computer terminal.
 It's like exploring a sewage system, but in a good way.
 I release that last sentence under a Creative Commons licence.
 Do with it what you will.

 It's perfectly possible to listen to this album while cruising the streets of GTA 4's New York.
 But I warn you, you might have to pull over, switch the engine off and recline your seat.
 Let others investigate the city; you're busy exploring sound.
-And, although it's optional, you can always put something in Choc's parking meter.
-It might prompt him to correct the typo on his album cover. ;-)
+And, although it's optional, you could always put something in Choc's parking meter.

-Choc - Solstice Urbain (link to individual mp3s and zipped album)
+Choc - Urban Solstice (link to individual mp3s and zipped album)